Yertled/FiveM-Join-Leave-Bot/README.md

 - **Player List Command**: The `!playerlist` command lists the current players on the FiveM server.
 Only users with their IDs in the `allowed_user_ids` list can use this command.
 - **Join/Leave Notifications**: The bot sends a message to a specified Discord channel whenever a player joins or leaves the FiveM server.
+- **Player Count**: The bot's Discord Status updates every minute with the amount of players currently online on the server.

 ## Setup